danielfm/danielfm.github.io/content/my-setup.md

 ##### Things to improve

-I want to migrate to the [Btrfs](https://wiki.archlinux.org/index.php/Dm-crypt/Encrypting_an_entire_system#Btrfs_subvolumes_with_swap), which has native support for snapshots.
+I want to migrate to [Btrfs](https://wiki.archlinux.org/index.php/Dm-crypt/Encrypting_an_entire_system#Btrfs_subvolumes_with_swap), which has native support for snapshots.
 This is a nice feature to have in order to protect against upgrade issues.

 In one occasion, I interrupted the upgrade process by mistake, which caused the kernel images from not being generated, and the system stopped booting.
 Luckily I had taken a snapshot with [Timeshift](https://github.com/teejee2008/timeshift) prior to upgrading, and I was able to restore the snapshot, but the process of taking and restoring snapshots is much easier and faster in Btrfs.
 I could even take snapshots automatically before applying system updates.